 If you know me, you know that I am a food LOVER!

 There aren’t too many types of food that I won’t eat.

-I’ll eat Italian, Latin-American, Japanese, American, Thai, Korean, and pretty much anything that doesn’t involve a cow tongue (YES, I’ve accidentally had cow tongue).
+I’ll eat Italian, Latin-American, Japanese, American, Thai, Korean, and pretty much anything that doesn’t involve a cow tongue.

 My son, on the other hand, won’t eat anything that’s ‘mixed up’.

-So, I made today’s Chicken Cabbage Salad with Almond Dressing recipe just for yours truly.
+So, I made today’s Salad with Rotisserie Chicken & Almond Dressing recipe just for yours truly.

-There hasn’t been an Asian style dish that I haven’t liked.
+To date, there isn’t an Asian style dish that I don’t like.